 Long straddles consist of buying a long call option and a long put option at the same strike price for the same expiration date.
 The strategy looks to take advantage of a rise in volatility and a large move in either direction from the underlying stock.

 A sharp rise in implied volatility typically accompanies large moves in stock prices.
-This will benefit the long straddle because the strategy depends on both movement in the underlying security’s price and higher implied volatility to collect larger premiums when the trade is exited.
-Long straddles and long strangles are similar in objective: they depend on large directional moves and increased volatility.
+This benefits the long straddle because the strategy depends on both movement in the underlying security’s price and higher implied volatility to collect larger premiums when the trade is exited.

-A long straddle is made up of a long call option and long put option centered at the same strike price with the same expiration.
+A long straddle consists of a long call option and long put option centered at the same strike price with the same expiration.
 Long straddles are typically purchased at-the-money of the underlying asset.
 However, they can be set up above or below the stock price to create a bullish or bearish bias.

 The combined cost of the long call and long put define the maximum risk for the trade.
 The long straddle will capitalize on a large move in either direction and/or an increase in implied volatility.
 The potential profit is unlimited beyond the debit paid to enter the trade.